Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/masking/introduction.rst

 the *Compositor* and *Sequencer* are just using already created mask.

 Masks can be driven over the time so that they follow some object from the footage, e.g. a running actor.
-This can be achieved with keyframes or parenting the mask to tracking markers.
+This can be achieved with shape keys or parenting the mask to tracking markers.

 Mask Data-block